SUPERCILEX/auto-isa/docs/paper/main.typ

 Our work can be considered non-invasive: with the right hardware support, we are able to transparently rewrite programs to effectively use the hardware's memory offloading capabilities.
 Moreover, a hardware implementation willing to spend its area budget could detect idioms dynamically in the instruction stream, in which case software need not be involved at all.
 However, our current approach works best with runtime profiling which could be considered an invasive step even though there are no user visible code changes.
+It is worth noting that software frameworks like Galois @pingali2011tao complement our efforts as we accelerate their memory operations.

 The solution space for hardware is much more flexible, so various techniques have been explored.
+Prefetching remains an active area of research.
+Ayers et al. @ayers2020classifying identified idioms in assembly that generate load addresses, and found similarly low instructions counts needed to cover applications (see their Figure 5).
+APT-GET @jamilan2022apt also found low correlation between static and dynamic memory loads, and achieved effective speedups on graph algorithms.
+There also exist graph specific hardware accelerated traversal and prefetching techniques such as HATS @mukkara2018exploiting.
+However, prefetching still incurs the energy costs of moving data around (and additional costs on misprediction) while losing effectiveness as latency increases from DRAM scales (\~100ns) to inter-node scales (\~1-10µs).
+Next, GraphPulse @rahman2020graphpulse and Graphicionado @ham2016graphicionado implement high performance graph application accelerators, however their approaches prescribe a programming model and do not scale to multiple machines.
-The NYU Ultra @nyuUltra introduced remote fetch-and-add instructions to accelerate synchronization (this idea has been extended for RISC-V with remote AMO operations @remoteAmo).
+Continuing, the NYU Ultra @nyuUltra introduced remote fetch-and-add instructions to accelerate synchronization (this idea has been extended for RISC-V with remote AMO operations @remoteAmo).
-Processors in memory and a compiler @fujiki2018memory for such hardware were built to exploit massive parallelism.
+Processors in memory @dai2018graphh and a compiler @fujiki2018memory for such hardware were built to exploit massive parallelism.
 Application-specific instruction-set processors design @goodwin2003automatic @autoCI @FINDER is closest to our approach though more focused on accelerating compute.
 Hoffmann et al. @asips developed a DSL to describe hardware for the purpose of automatically generating a compiler toolchain for application specific ISAs.
 Our work is more general than hand-crafted hardware instructions, less restrictive than PIMs, and not as upending as full blown ASIP.